antoniolimajr89/vraptor-restfulie/README.md

-Vraptor-Restfulie-Server
+Vraptor-Restfulie
 ========================

-A Restfulie server plugin for vraptor 4
+A Restfulie plugin for vraptor 4

 Installing
 ========================